 The standard curriculum for the Nurse Aide Certificate program is designed for the semester system.
+The program can usually be completed in one (1) semester during the daytime, but generally takes two (2) semesters to complete at night.
 To graduate, students must earn 13 credit hours.